 Principle of Proximate Cause

 Proximate Cause or Efficient Proximate Cause is the dominant risk factor in the chain of causation which has caused the loss.
 It need not be the initiating or last act in the chain of events.
 Proximate Cause needs to be identified when 2 or more causes are responsible for the loss.
 In that case, the Proximate Cause or the dominant factor which has caused the loss needs to be determined.
-If the Proximate Cause falls within the perils named in a Fire Insurance Policy, the claim is payable.
-If the Proximate Cause does not falls within the perils named in a Fire Insurance Policy or falls within the exclusions in a Fire Insurance Policy, the claim is repudiated.
+If the Proximate Cause falls within the Perils named in a Fire Insurance Policy, the claim is payable.
+If the Proximate Cause does not fall within the Perils named in a Fire Insurance Policy or falls within the exclusions in a Fire Insurance Policy, the claim is repudiated.

 Principle of Indemnity

 The Principle of Indemnity in a Fire Insurance Policy aims to place the Insured in the same financial position after the loss as the Insured was in before the occurrence of the loss.
-As per the Principle of Indemnity, the Insured is not allowed to make a profit from his insurance policy.
+As per the Principle of Indemnity, the Insured is not allowed to make a profit from his Insurance Policy.

 Principle of Subrogation

 Principle of Subrogation allows the Insurance Company to recover losses from a negligent third party after it has paid the losses to the Insured Party.
 The Principle of Subrogation places the Insurance Company in place of the Insured, allowing the Insurance Company to pursue all rights and remedies available to the Insured to recover his losses.
-Additionally, the Insurance Company is allowed to recover losses only after payment of the claim to the Insured, and any excess amount that the insurance company receives should be remitted back to the Insured.
+Additionally, the Insurance Company is allowed to recover losses only after payment of the claim to the Insured, and any excess amount that the Insurance Company receives should be remitted back to the Insured.

 Principle of Contribution